Young-ook/terraform-aws-eks/examples/fis/README.md

 ## Setup
 [This](https://github.com/Young-ook/terraform-aws-eks/blob/main/examples/fis/main.tf) is an example of terraform configuration file to create AWS Fault Injection Simulator experiments for chaos engineering.
 Check out and apply it using terraform command.

+If you don't have the terraform and kubernetes tools in your environment, go to the main [page](https://github.com/Young-ook/terraform-aws-eks) of this repository and follow the installation instructions.

+## Create Cluster
 Run terraform:
 ```
 terraform init